-Rodeo committees may add a maximum of ten (10%) percent of the total purse in the seven (7) major events to each optional event offered.

-5. The association will not approve any rodeo unless such rodeo has scheduled a minimum of seven (7) major events or has special event status.
+- e.
+If a decrease in prize money is requested in the major events after the initial approval and listing of the rodeo, points will count, providing the decrease to the purse is approved by the Rodeo Administrator and must be done a minimum of 30 days prior to entry date. - f.
+Rodeo committees may add a maximum of ten (10%) percent of the total purse in the seven (7) major events to each optional event offered. - 5.
+The Association will not approve any rodeo unless such rodeo has scheduled a minimum of seven (7) major events or has special event status. - a.

-- a.
 The seven (7) major infield events are saddle bronc riding, bareback riding, bull riding, tie-down roping, steer wrestling, team roping and ladies barrel racing. - i.
-Optional events are novice saddle bronc, novice bareback, novice bull riding, and steer riding. - 6.
-The rodeo administrator may approve rodeos adding five thousand dollars (\$5,000) or less per event with the consent of three (3) directors - 7.
+Optional events are novice saddle bronc, novice bareback, novice bull riding, steer riding and ladies breakaway roping. - 6.
+The Rodeo Administrator may approve rodeos adding five thousand dollars (\$5,000) or less per event with the consent of three (3) directors. - 7.
 All special events, bull ridings/steer ridings, are required to have two (2) full carded bullfighters in good standing. - 8.
 Purse per Event % on Added Prize Money